ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q9 – CSS Methodologies and Naming Scheme Experience

-Following on from the previous question, respondents were asked to – **Please indicate your experience with the following CSS methodologies**.
+Following on from the previous question, respondents were asked – **Please indicate your experience with the following CSS methodologies**.

 The results were as follows: